 Owner Managed Business

-Tax efficient profit extraction?
+Tax efficient profit extraction from my company?

-How to extract profit from your company?
+How to extract profit from my company?

 Salary: